 - You are experiencing symptoms of COVID-19 (e.g., a fever of 100.4F or higher, cough, shortness of breath, headache, sore throat, loss of taste or smell, extreme fatigue or other symptoms associated with COVID-19 as identified by the CDC)

-Netroots Nation tickets are fully refundable until 14 days before the event starts (August 4).
-After that date, if you are unable to attend, you may transfer your ticket to another person.
+Netroots Nation tickets are fully refundable until 1 month before the event starts.
+After June 13th, you can still transfer your ticket to another person.